ejmastnak/ejmastnak.com/content/tutorials/deploy-laravel/deploy-simple.md

 {{< /details >}}

-At this the `post-receive` hook should successfully take care of updating and redeploying your app everytime you push a new version to your server-side Git repo.
+At this the `post-receive` hook should successfully take care of updating and redeploying your app every time you push a new version to your server-side Git repo.

 ### Moment of truth